nmacmunn/url-shortener/README.md

 ## Deploying

-The [live demo](http://lilurl.ddns.net) was deployed on a single machine using this `docker-compose.yml`
+Deploying on a single machine can be achieved using this `docker-compose.yml`

 ```
 version: "3.4"